Women in Canadian politics: Viceroyalty

 Canada is a constitutional monarchy whose head of state, as of 2025, is represented in Canada by the governor general and in the provinces by the lieutenant governors, who perform the ceremonial functions of the head of state in the Westminster system.
 The heads of state of the territories are commissioners representing the federal government, not the king.
 All are ceremonial roles with negligible real political power.
 The governor general and lieutenant governors are appointed by the monarch on the advice of the prime minister.

 Canada has had two female monarchs since Confederation: Queen Victoria and Queen Elizabeth II.

 Jeanne Sauvé was the first female governor general of Canada, appointed in 1984.
-Four other women have since been governor general: Adrienne Clarkson, Michaëlle Jean, Julie Payette and Mary Simon.
+Five other women have since been governor general: Adrienne Clarkson, Michaëlle Jean, Julie Payette, Mary Simon, and Louise Arbour.

 The first female lieutenant governor was Pauline McGibbon, appointed Lieutenant Governor of Ontario in 1974.
 Since then, all ten provinces have had female lieutenant governors, and all three territories have had female commissioners.
 The first female territorial commissioner was Ione Christensen, who became Commissioner of Yukon in 1979.
 Helen Maksagak was both the first female Commissioner of the Northwest Territories (in 1995) and of Nunavut (in 1999).